I have seen the Lord!

 Neither Jesus nor Paul nor any other New Testament writer directly attacked the patriarchal structure of the society in their day.
 On the other hand, they did not deny the differences between men and women as some liberal feminists do in our day.

-What Jesus did was to show that in His kingdom men and women would be, “a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, that you may proclaim the excellencies of Him who has called you Jesus and the Sam. womanout of darkness into His marvelous light;” (I Peter 2:9).
+What Jesus did was to show that in His kingdom men and women would be, “a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light;” (I Peter 2:9).
 Women would be part of this newly formed priesthood.
 When Jesus allowed Mary of Bethany to learn at His feet instead of sending her to the kitchen to help Martha, He was telling us that women should learn from Him.
 Women need to also be ready to share the good news of the Gospel with everyone.
 Yes, women need to follow their callings and commitments in marriage and motherhood, but they should make it a priority to study God’s Word and be, “readyto make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence;” (I Peter 3:15).

 My sisters, let us keep a biblical view of womanhood.
 This means that we must study how Jesus treated women and how women responded.
 My prayer is that more preachers would also take time to read, especially Luke’s Gospel and the book of Acts, and examine their own presuppositions concerning what work that women would be allowed to do in the Church.
 I pray that they would not be fearful of extremes, but would seek Biblical answers.
 I pray that men would be more like Jesus as they allow women to follow their callings.